 Once admitted, students are responsible for carefully considering their options for financing their MBA education in the context of their personal and professional goals.

 Tuck offers an array of scholarships and fellowships.
-To be considered for a scholarship award based on merit or need, students must complete the Application for Tuck School of Business Scholarships by the published deadline.
-Scholarship awards are communicated with the admission decision.
+All applicants admitted into the MBA program are considered for scholarship regardless of citizenship.
+There is no separate application process for Tuck Scholarships.
+Scholarship awards are generally communicated with the admission decision.